About accessing your organization via Azure AD

 Azure DevOps Services

 Azure DevOps no longer supports Alternate Credentials authentication since the beginning of March 2, 2020.
-If you're still using Alternate Credentials, then they won't work anymore.
-You have to switch to a more secure authentication method, to mitigate this breaking change impacting your DevOps workflows.
+If you're still using Alternate Credentials, we strongly encourage you to switch to a more secure authentication method (for example, personal access tokens).
 Learn more.

 To use existing on-premises identities with Azure DevOps, you can integrate directories with Azure AD by using Azure AD Connect.
 To switch your organization to another directory, learn how to change your directory in Azure AD.

-How does Azure AD control access to Azure DevOps?
+How Azure AD controls access to Azure DevOps

 Your organization authenticates users through your organization's directory.
 Only users who are members or guests in that directory get access to your organization.
 Disabled or removed users from your directory have no access to your organization by any mechanism.
-Mechanisms include PATs, SSH, or any other alternate credentials.
+For example, mechanisms such as personal access tokens (PATs) or SSH.
 Only specific Azure AD administrators manage users in your directory, so they control who gets access to your organization.

 Without Azure AD, you're solely responsible for controlling organization access.
 All users must sign in with Microsoft accounts.